Renewal of the international associated laboratory ECOLAND building on successful results for Sino-French research on contaminated soils

 © IAL Ecoland

-The international laboratory on Ecosystem services provided by contaminated land (Ecoland), is the concretisation of a long-term cooperation on pollution and remediation of soil and water between two laboratories, since 2005.
-Includingthe Laboratoire Sols et Environnement (LSE - INRAE and University of Lorraine), and the Guangdong Provincial Key Laboratory of Environmental Pollution Control and Remediation Technology (LEPCRT - Sun Yat-Sen University), with the involvement of INRAE’s departement on AgroEcoSystem.
-The first international associated laboratory on Ecosystem Services provided by Contaminated Land (Ecoland 1), was created in December 2015.
-The scientific complementarity, trust and implication of the researchers led to the success of Ecoland 1, which was renewed in Guangzhou of the 27th of October as IAL Ecoland 2.
+The international laboratory on Ecosystem services provided by contaminated land (ECOLAND), is the concretisation of a long-term cooperation on pollution and remediation of soil and water involving two laboratories, since 2005: the Soil and Environment Research Unit (LSE - INRAE and University of Lorraine), and the Guangdong Provincial Key Laboratory of Environmental Pollution Control and Remediation Technology (LEPCRT - Sun Yat-Sen University), with the involvement of INRAE’s AgroEcoSystem division.
+The first international associated laboratory on Ecosystem Services provided by Contaminated Land (ECOLAND 1), was set up in December 2015.
+The scientific complementarity, trust and implication of the researchers led to the success of ECOLAND 1, which was renewed in Guangzhou of the 27 October 2023 as LIA ECOLAND 2.

-The aim of the IAL is to assess the potential of contaminated soils, particularly mining sites, and to develop remediation approaches and processes to restore their value.
+The aim of the LIA is to assess the potential of contaminated soils, particularly mining sites, and to develop remediation approaches and processes to restore their value.
 Three main issues are being explored:

 • producing healthy food on contaminated soils using genetic resources and modifying soil properties;